Contrast-Security-OSS/docs/content/user/agent/node/faq/Transpilers.md

 tags: "node agent compatibility coffee coffeescript typescript babel" -->

 Contrast supports applications written in languages that compile to JavaScript, such as [CoffeeScript](http://coffeescript.org/) and [TypeScript](http://www.typescriptlang.org/).
-While Contrast only instruments Javascript, you can tell Contrast how to get to the compiled code; the method is determined whether the Javascript is precompiled or compiled at runtime.
+While Contrast only instruments JavaScript, you can tell Contrast how to get to the compiled code; whether the JavaScript is precompiled or compiled at runtime determines your method.

 ## Runtime Compilers
-Languages like [CoffeeScript](http://coffeescript.org/) run via a command line utility, which acts as a *runner* and compiles your application to Javascript at runtime.
-Contrast's Node.js agent is also a runner.
-It's possible to have Contrast act as a runner for the runtime transpiler, which acts as a runner for your application.
+Languages like [CoffeeScript](http://coffeescript.org/) run via a command line utility, which acts as a *runner* and compiles your application to JavaScript at runtime.
+It's possible to have Contrast's Node.js agent act as a runner for the runtime transpiler, which acts as a runner for your application.

 To set up Contrast as a runner, you must provide the entrypoint to the transpiler instead of providing the entrypoint to your application as an argument.
-You're essentially telling Contrast that your application is the transpiler.

-Next, you must use the ```--appArgs``` setting to tell Contrast to pass this argument along because the transpiler expects the entrypoint to your application as an argument.
+(You're essentially telling Contrast that your application is the transpiler.)
+Next, you must use the ```--appArgs``` setting to tell Contrast to pass this argument along.

 Please refer to the following example script setup for running Contrast with a CoffeeScript application: